armaanshah96/tw-na-internship-project/readme.md

 - React Testing Library - React testing utility library
 - Jest - React test runner and assertion library

+#Pre-Requisites:
+- npm and node (https://nodejs.org/en/download/) or brew install npm
+- set project SDK settings to java (File->Project Structure, change Project SDK to Java (11)

 # To Run
+Install React
+- `cd /app`
-- `npm install` in app/
+- `npm install`

-- Run both the Spring server and the react server.
+Run both the Spring server and the react server.
 React is already set to proxy to 8080 if its server receives a request for a path that isn't a react file.

-To start react: `cd app && npm start` or open the package.json and click the green arrow next to "npm start" To start spring: `./mvnw spring-boot:run` or run it from the top right corner of your Intellij.
+To start react:
+  - in CLI:`cd app && npm start`
+  - in Intellij: open the package.json and click the green arrow next to "scripts: start" (you may have to change package manager to npm)

+To start spring:
+- in CLI:`./mvnw spring-boot:run`
+- in Intellij:
+  - navigate to demo app (src/main/java/com/example/demo/DemoApplication.java)
+  - right-click on DemoApplication and click Run

+# Intellij tips
+This readme assumes you're using the professional edition of Intellij which should handle a lot of details for you.
+Anything you need to know  can likely be found on the [maven site](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

+- Edit your run configuration (upper left corner, dropdown arrow, 'Edit configurations...') to hot swap classes on update and to update classes and resources on frame deactivation.
+This will cause your server to live reload whenever you switch from intellij to something.
+- In the Controllers/ folder, there's a `rest-api.http` file.
+Using intellij you can run the requests in it to test the api